derzorngottes/deprecated-personal-site/_posts/2016-04-08-dreaming-in-code.markdown

 Still, several months into my time at Galvanize I have found that one does indeed dream in code.
 Here are some of the dreams I have encountered:

-#### Figuring dreams
+#### Puzzle-solving dreams

 These are the most aggravating; I had a lot of them earlier in the program.
 They generally begin with a late night of coding, right up to turning out the light, and leaving off in the middle of trying to solve a problem.
-(Maybe git issues/branching explain the recent lack of them?).
+(Maybe getting a good grasp on git issues/branching explains the recent lack of them?).
 Instead of being able to fall properly asleep, I drift in and out of conscious for hours, constantly ruminating on the solution to the problem.
 However I'm not actually conscious, so the solutions slide around just out of grasp.

 #### Abstract dreams

-I've only had one of these.
+I've only had one of these — in it my dream language was synonymous with computer language and I existed in a fluid electronic state, communicating seamlessly with a group of networked intelligent computers.
+Like a utopic version of _I have no mouth and I must scream_.

 #### Solution dreams

 I haven't had one of these (of course) but one of my classmates has.
+These dreams are similar to the puzzle-solving dreams, except the solution arrives quickly with a bold, pure aesthetic delivery.
+Must be nice!